-As planned, activities on this project are paused to allow for the completion of 2024/25 collective bargaining with SD62's union partners.

-Diversity in Hiring:

-- (1) Percentage increase in the representation of underrepresented groups in special programs hires. - (2) Comparison of the demographic composition of new hires to the overall workforce demographic (Q3-Q4).
+- As planned, activities on this project are paused to allow for the completion of 2024/25 collective bargaining with SD62's union partners. - Diversity in Hiring: - o (1) Percentage increase in the representation of underrepresented groups in special programs hires. - (2) Comparison of the demographic composition of new hires to the overall workforce demographic (Q3-Q4).

+- Identification of target demographics for special programs recruitment efforts (Q1-Q3). - Development of outreach strategies to attract diverse candidates (Q1-Q3).

+- Timeliness and completion of deliverables related to the implementation of the special programs hiring process and support initiatives (Q1-Q4). - Number of engagements in our recruitment efforts specific to target groups (Q3-Q4).

-Identification of target demographics for special programs recruitment efforts (Q1-Q3).
-Development of outreach strategies to attract diverse candidates (Q1-Q3).
-Tim imp init Nu gro Restructure Inclusive Education Services (IES) to include Staff Will: Develop a clear communication and consultation process for impacted departments (Q1).
-Develop timelines to complete a restructure of departments by September 2025 (Q2).
-Review the two portfolios and consider where there is overlap or where a holistic approach to support can be taken (Q2-Q3).
-Develop a description of the restructured department composition and roles (Q3).
-Undertake a team-building session to work with key staff from both areas (Q4).
-Develop a 2025-2026 IES/ELL department plan (Q4).
-Create a plan to let the system know of the restructured department (Q4).
-English Language Learners (ELL) in preparation for the Students will: Experience stronger and more dynamic learning supports.
-Have consistent models of support across the district.
-Experience continued supports with little to no interruptions during the restructuring of the departments. be 2025-2026 school year (G1) (MB).
-The Organization will show progress by: Completed timeline to restructure the departments (Q1-Q2).
-Completed Roles and Responsibilities document for the restructured department (Q3).
-Complete an inventory of potential financial, human resource and student outcome efficiencies because of the restructuring (Q4).
-Completed IES/ELL department 2025/26 plan (Q4).
-Completed communication plan to inform the system of the restructured departments (Q4). • Der Develop an Asset Management Plan (G2) (HC).
-Staff Will: To create a Capital Asset Management Plan that includes: List of applicable assets (Q1-Q2).
-Assess the current state/useful life of assets (Q2).
-Develop a replacement/sustainability schedule including funding needs (Q2).
-Students will: • Benefit from having buildings and equipment that are in good working order as district assets will be managed to ensure planned end-of-life replacement and ongoing timed maintenance.
-The Organization will show progress by: • Completion of Capital Asset Management Plan: • completion of asset list (Q2). • completion of assessment (Q2). • completion of schedule (Q2).
-The Org • Co Conduct a review of departmental budgets (G2) (HC).
-Staff Will: • Conduct a review of existing departmental budgets to inform the 25/26 budget development process by analyzing: • Service & Supply budgets (Q1). • Staffing levels (Q2). • Efficacy (Q4). • Connection to Strategic Plan objective (Q2).
-Students will: Benefit from having effective departmental budgets that ensure funding is provided to areas focused on student learning and supports.
-The Organization will show progress by: Departmental budgets have been reviewed including: Review of service & supply budgets (Q1).
-Review of staffing levels (Q2).
-Review of connection to Strat Plan and efficacy (Q2).
-Review of connection to Strat Plan and efficacy (Q2).
-Provide a full report and recommendations (Q2).
-ST. The Org Conduct budget Service
+Restructure Inclusive Education Services (IES) to include English Language Learners (ELL) in preparation for the 2025-2026 school year (G1) (MB).

+- Develop a clear communication and consultation process for impacted departments (Q1). - Develop timelines to complete a restructure of departments by September 2025 (Q2). - Review the two portfolios and consider where there is overlap or where a holistic approach to support can be taken (Q2-Q3). - Develop a description of the restructured department composition and roles (Q3). - Undertake a team-building session to work with key staff from both areas (Q4). - Develop a 2025-2026 IES/ELL department plan (Q4). - Create a plan to let the system know of the restructured department (Q4).

+- Experience stronger and more dynamic learning supports. - Have consistent models of support across the district. - Experience continued supports with little to no interruptions during the restructuring of the departments.

+- Completed timeline to restructure the departments (Q1-Q2). - Completed Roles and Responsibilities document for the restructured department (Q3). - Complete an inventory of potential financial, human resource and student outcome efficiencies because of the restructuring (Q4). - Completed IES/ELL department 2025/26 plan (Q4). - Completed communication plan to inform the system of the restructured departments (Q4).

-Timeliness and completion of deliverables related to the mplementation of the special programs hiring process and support initiatives (Q1-Q4).
-Number of engagements in our recruitment efforts specific to target groups (Q3-Q4).
-Organization has demonstrated progress by: Completed timeline to restructure the departments (Q1-Q2). • Transition timeline completed, will be shared at the start of Q3. o (Complete) Develop a clear communication and consultation process for mpacted departments (Q1). o Meetings set with key district partners to review process; consultation will continue in Q2 with timeline confirmation to follow. • Meetings completed with ELL/IES leadership-reviewed and documented the key areas of consideration for the transition. o Meetings held with full department to hear concerns/questions and build relationships, open communication. o Reviewed leadership needs for a restructured IES department, will action in Q3.
+- Completed timeline to restructure the departments (Q1-Q2). - Transition timeline completed, will be shared at the start of O3. - o (Complete) - Develop a clear communication and consultation process for impacted departments (Q1). - Meetings set with key district partners to review process; consultation will continue in Q2 with timeline confirmation to follow. - Meetings completed with ELL/IES leadership-reviewed and documented the key areas of consideration for the transition. - Meetings held with full department to hear concerns/questions and build relationships, open communication. - o Reviewed leadership needs for a restructured IES department, will action in Q3.